jdmiranda/is-path-inside/readme.md

 Note that relative paths are resolved against `process.cwd()` to make them absolute.

+> [!IMPORTANT]
-**Important:** This package is meant for use with path manipulation.
+> This package is meant for use with path manipulation.
 It does not check if the paths exist nor does it resolve symlinks.
 You should not use this as a security mechanism to guard against access to certain places on the file system.

 #### childPath